jaymanmt/PMT/README.md

-add referral code functionality to admin page email admin account when a purchase has been made change debug to False!
+add referral code functionality to admin page email admin account when a purchase has been made change debug to False! edit profile, does not check for existing usernames and emails before changing